Full Moon on

 Moon after ascending node

-1 day after ascending node on 16 October 2024 at 07:05 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 29 October 2024 at 17:44 in ♎ Libra.
+1 day after ascending node on 16 October 2024 at 07:05 in ♈ Aries the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 29 October 2024 at 17:44 in ♎ Libra.

 Moon before northern standstill

-8 days since the previous standstill on 9 October 2024 at 11:53 in ♑ Capricorn when the Moon has reached South declination of ∠-28.684°, the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠28.653° at the point of next northern standstill on 22 October 2024 at 00:50 in ♋ Cancer.
+8 days since the last southern standstill on 9 October 2024 at 11:53 in ♑ Capricorn when the Moon has reached South declination of ∠-28.684° the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠28.653° at the point of next northern standstill on 22 October 2024 at 00:50 in ♋ Cancer.

 Sun-Earth-Moon syzygy